adobe/alloy/README.md

 To get started on development:

 1. Install [node.js](https://nodejs.org/).
-3. Clone the repository.
+1. Clone the repository.
-4. After navigating into the project directory, install project dependencies by running `npm install`.
+1. After navigating into the project directory, install project dependencies by running `npm install`.

 Several npm scripts have been provided for assisting in development.
 Each script can be run by navigating to the cloned repository directory in a terminal and executing `npm run scriptname` where `scriptname` is the name of the script you would like to run.
 The most useful scripts are as follows:

 * `dev` Spins up a sandbox website where you can manually test the library as though you were a consumer using the library.
-The sandbox files can be found in the `sandbox` directory and can be modified to suite your needs.
+The sandbox files can be found in the `sandbox` directory and can be modified to suit your needs.
 * `test` Runs unit tests against source files.
 Tests can be found in the `test` directory.
 * `test:watch` Same as `test`, but will re-run the tests as you change source files or test files.
 * `lint` Analyzes code for potential errors.